Policy, trends and developments

 Articles 29b to 29h of the Corporate Income Tax Act enact the master file and local file documentation and country-by-country reporting obligations in line with the Organisation for Economic Cooperation and Development (OECD) Base Erosion and Profit Shifting (BEPS) Action 13 Report.

-The threshold for the master file and local file documentation for a multinational group is set at a consolidated revenue of at least €50 million.
+The threshold for the master file and local file documentation for a multinational group is set at a consolidated revenue of at least €50 million of the year prior to the reporting year.
 Both files must be readily available when filing of the tax return is due for fiscal years starting on or after January 1 2016.
 Provisions are available which allow for extended filing of tax returns.

-The threshold for country-by-country reporting for a multinational group is set at a consolidated revenue of at least €750 million.
+The threshold for country-by-country reporting for a multinational group is set at a consolidated revenue of at least €750 million of the year prior to the reporting year.
 From 2016, a constituent group entity which is tax resident in the Netherlands also must notify the tax authorities on a yearly basis before the end of the fiscal year, when country-by-country reporting is due by the group.
 When the ultimate parent entity or a surrogate parent entity has its tax residency in the Netherlands, it must file a country-by-country report in the Netherlands.

 The general transfer pricing documentation requirement, which applies to small and medium-sized enterprises, is set out in Article 8b, Section 3 of the Corporate Income Tax Act.
 This section creates an open norm.
 Documentation based on this article also falls under the general documentation requirement of Article 52 of the General Tax Act and must be available at the request of a tax inspector.